vippsas/vipps-login-api/vipps-login-api.md

 #### A typical flow/implementation might look like this:
 ![](images/app2appsuggestion.png)
+The dotted lines in this diagram are handled by Vipps (or the user), while the filled lines need to be implemented by the merchant.
 1. Merchant backend generates an [OpenID authentication flow authorization URI](#oauth-20-authorize).
    The URI is communicated to the merchant app
 2. Merchant app uses the URI to initiate Vipps login in an external browser that is opened within the app,